 In an efficient food system, packaging helps make safe, high-quality products accessible to all, extending shelf life and helping to limit food waste.
 But, for it to have a role in a more sustainable food system, we must eliminate packaging waste.

-We have set an ambitious target to reduce 35 percent of virgin plastic content across our beverage brands by 2025.
+We have set an ambitious target to reduce 35 percent of virgin plastic use across our beverage portfolio by 2025.
 Progress will be driven by the increased use of recycled content and alternative packaging materials.
 Across PepsiCo’s business and our brands, we’ve made it a business imperative to help build a circular future for packaging and a world where plastics need never become waste.

 Improved Choices Across Our Portfolio